 Introduction to profiling tools for AMD hardware#

 Getting a code to be functionally correct is not always enough.
 In many industries, it is also required that applications and their complex software stack run as efficiently as possible to meet operational demands.
 This is particularly challenging as hardware continues to evolve over time, and as a result codes may require further tuning.
 In practice, many application developers construct benchmarks, which are carefully designed to measure the performance, such as execution time, of a particular code within an operational-like setting.
 In other words: a good benchmark should be representative of the real work that needs to be done.
-These benchmarks are useful in that they provide insight into the characteristics of the application, and enables one to discover potential bottlenecks that could result in performance degradation during operational settings.
+These benchmarks are useful in that they provide insight into the characteristics of the application, and enable one to discover potential bottlenecks that could result in performance degradation during operational settings.

-At face value, benchmarking sounds simple enough and is often interpreted as simply a comparison of execution time on a variety of difference machines.
+At face value, benchmarking sounds simple enough and is often interpreted as simply a comparison of execution time on a variety of different machines.
 However, in order to extract the most performance from emerging hardware, the program must be tuned many times and requires more than measuring raw execution time: one needs to know where the program is spending most of its time and whether further improvements can be made.
-Heterogenous systems, where programs run on both CPUs and GPUs, introduce additional complexities.
+Heterogeneous systems, where programs run on both CPUs and GPUs, introduce additional complexities.
 Understanding the critical path and kernel execution is all the more important.
 Thus, performance tuning is a necessary component in the benchmarking process.

 With AMD’s profiling tools, developers are able to gain important insight into how efficiently their application is utilizing hardware and effectively diagnose potential bottlenecks contributing to poor performance.
 Developers targeting AMD GPUs have multiple tools available depending on their specific profiling needs.
 This post serves as an introduction to the various profiling tools offered by AMD and why a developer might leverage one over the other.
-This post covers everything from low level profiling tools to extensive profiling suites.
+This post covers everything from low-level profiling tools to extensive profiling suites.

 In this introductory blog, we briefly describe the following tools that can aid in application analysis:

-2. Omniperf
+2. rocprof-sys

-3. Omnitrace
+3. rocprof-compute

 4. Radeon™ GPU Profiler